pointlesspun/hand-of-cards/README.md

 This project was created while learning React and is currently very much under development.
 Clean-up and refactoring are very much in order.
 Outstanding features (in no particular order):

+### KNOWN BUGS
-* [bug] resize is not always captured on mobile it seems
+* A screen resize event is not always captured on mobile it seems however I can't reliably reproduce this.
+* There's a 'wobble' in the animation when browsing and selecting at the same time.
+The wobble occurs because the transition time is reset when a new transform is set in the card.
+However this only occurs in some cases.
+When moving left to right in quick succession the transition is NOT reset.
+However moving to left/right and selecting/deselecting causes a transition reset.
+Why this happens is not immediately clear to me at this point.
+This can be addressed somewhat by calculating the remaining transition time and then updating the transition duration accordingly when the card is selected.
+Sadly this still causes issues with the animation as the card seems to pause and then move again causing a different 'wobble' (regardless of the transition function).
+The additional complexity in the code is not worth this minor improvement imho so we'll have to live with this bug.
+* There is an issue with firefox and CSS transitions see [this bug report](https://bugzilla.mozilla.org/show_bug.cgi?id=1757164).

+### TODO

 * Dynamic spacing and rotation as the number of cards increase (see hearthstone)
-* fix wobble in the animation when browsing and selecting at the same time
-* Overview at the start of application including which platforms are supported
-* Indicate if platforms are supported or not
 * Add (example) rule to card allowing cards to be played (or not)
 * Try some optimization(s) for less powerful devices (aka phones).
 * Test custom card layout other than a sprite atlas.